XSEDE/ipf/docs/INSTALL.md

 ## Updating a previous IPF installation

-The json files that have been written by previous runs of ipf_configure_xsede would, in some previous versions of IPF get overwritten by subsequent runs of ipf_configure_xsede.
+The JSON files that have been written by previous runs of ipf_configure_xsede would, in some previous versions of IPF get overwritten by subsequent runs of ipf_configure_xsede.
 This is no longer the case--previous versions get backed up, not overwritten.
 They will _not_ be erased by removing OR updating the package (nor will the service files copied to /etc/init.d be erased).

 To perform the update to the latest RPM distribution of ipf-xsede: